-Frank George Turner was born in 1885 in Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.
+Frank George Turner was born on Feb.
+26, 1885 in Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.

 Frank married Bertha Ann Lee (1890-1985).

 They resided on Jacobs Creek Road in South Huntington Township, Westmoreland County.
 Circa 1918, when he registered for the federal draft during World War I, he was employed by the Strawn-Blaney Coal Company of Allenport, PA.
 Later, in the 1940s, they lived at Ohiopyle.